pangpang20/gaussdb-python/tools/isort-gaussdb/README.rst

 **isort-gaussdb** inherits the same license.
 All modifications are distributed under the **LGPL v3**.

-See the full license text in the :download:`LICENSE.txt` file.
+See the full license text in the `LICENSE.txt` file.

 .. note::